apache/royale-docs/testing/royaleunit.md

 ## What RoyaleUnit does

-RoyaleUnit is an extensible testing framework for ActionScript classes and provides extensions for working with the Royale Framework.
+RoyaleUnit is an extensible testing framework for ActionScript classes and provides extensions for working with the [Apache Royale](https://royale.apache.org/) Framework.
 The RoyaleUnit framework is used to automate unit and integration testing.

 ## Requirements